How to Give the Gift of Bitcoin and Other Cryptocurrencies – A Guide for Beginners

 THE GIST: Sign up for Coinbase, buy some Bitcoin, and then send your friend or loved one some Bitcoin using Coinbase.
 They’ll ideally want to sign up for Coinbase too.
 Same is true for Ethereum, Litecoin, Ethereum Classic, Bitcoin Cash, and more.
 If both of you have a Coinbase account, it is as simple as buying crypto and then sending it to them using the email attached to their Coinbase account.
 Later, they can sell by hitting the sell button under Bitcoin.

-Super simple alternative for giving Bitcoin as a gift: You can use the Square Cash App to give someone Bitcoin if you both have the Cash App.
-You can’t transfer this Bitcoin outside of the Cash App or buy other cryptos with it, so it does have some drawbacks versus Coinbase, but as a plus it is even simpler and quicker than using Coinbase.
-To do this simply download the Cash App, input your info and bank account, buy Bitcoin, and then hit “pay” to send it to a recipient with a Cash App account.
-To sell using this method, just hit the sell button under Bitcoin.
+Super simple alternative for giving Bitcoin as a gift: You can use the Square Cash App to give someone Bitcoin if you both have the Cash App and both have gone through the verification process to enable withdrawals and deposits of Bitcoin.
+You can’t buy other cryptos with the Cash App, so it does have some drawbacks versus Coinbase, but as a plus it is arguably simpler and quicker than using Coinbase.
+To do this simply download the Cash App, input your info and bank account, go through verification process to enable Bitcoin withdrawals and deposits, and then hit “Withdraw Bitcoin” to send it to the recipient’s Bitcoin wallet address (they can find this address on their Cash App by going to the “Deposit Bitcoin” screen after going through the verification process themselves; or they can use another Bitcoin wallet like their Bitcoin wallet on Coinbase).
+To sell using this method, for example if you want to just send cash to another Square user via the “pay” button so they can buy their own Bitcoin, just hit the sell button under Bitcoin.

 As a bonus, you’ll get $10 in Bitcoin Free when you spend $100: If you have never used Coinbase, you are in luck.
 Following this guide will result in you being able to buy $110 worth of Bitcoin for $100 (as you’ll be able to click a link that gives you $10 in Bitcoin for spending $100)!